PM Reaffirms Pakistans Commitment To SCO Objectives; Urges Collective Efforts For Peace, Development - UrduPoint

 He said Pakistan opposed divisive policies based on prejudice and discrimination, inciting hate on racial and religious basis.

-He urged the need to ensure respect for the universally recognized principles of sovereignty, territorial integrity and people’s fundamental right to self-determination and said UN Security Council resolutions offered a workable framework to resolve long-standing disputes, including those in the region.
-Failure to implement these resolutions had brought unimaginable sufferings to the people.
+He urged the need to ensure respect for the universally recognized principles of sovereignty, territorial integrity and people’s fundamental right to self-determination and said the United Nations Security Council resolutions offered a workable framework to resolve long-standing disputes, including those in the region.
+Failure to implement those resolutions had brought unimaginable sufferings to the people.

 "Failure to resolve issues amicably has brought sufferings...One of the worst examples is Palestine where 37,000 civilians, mostly women and children, have been killed, and over two million displaced due to Israeli indiscriminate and unabated bombing," he said.